 Day Trip to Bainbridge Island

-Bainbridge Island is a small and quaint city that is just a short ferry’s ride away from downtown Seattle.
+Bainbridge Island is a small and quaint town that is just a short ferry’s ride away from the Ferry Terminal at Pier 52.
 (See Bainbridge Island Ferry above).
 Along Madison Avenue N and Winslow Way E are where most of the shops, cafes, bars, and restaurants are located.
 Many of them are locals owned and operated and each of them has their own uniqueness.

 One of my favorites is Proper Fish, which is famous for their British style fish and chips.